-One of the biggest mistakes you can do for your website is not setting a website goal or define what your website is going to be for.
+One of the biggest mistakes you can do for your website is not setting a website goal or defining what your website is going to be for.

 Most of the time, people have a vague idea of what their website should do for them.
 However, even if you happen to have a vision of what your website is going to be about, setting one goal only for your website is absolutely what you need to do.